OutpostUniverse/OPHD/README.md

 Please use SANE values as there is no sanity checking except for minimum resolution (800x600).
 You can set the video resolution to whatever you want but if your monitor or graphics card doesn't support it don't expect things to work.

 When OutpostHD first starts it will start in full screen mode in the native resolution of your desktop.
-After the first time you run the game, a configuration file will be saved.
+After the first time you run the game, a configuration file will be saved ('data/config.xml').
 From there you can change your video resolution and whether or not you want to skip the splash screen.

+As a note, in windowed mode, the game window is resizable.
+Minimum window size is 800x600 but can theoretically be expanded to any modern resolution (this has been tested up to 1920x1080).

 ## Troubleshooting
 OutpostHD is in an early state of development so there's not much to say other than make sure you have the latest graphics drivers.
 Head on over to [the forums](http://forum.outpost2.net) for help getting OutpostHD running if you run into trouble.